muhammaduzair0/Perfume-Sales-Analysis-Customer-Insights-2024-2025/README.md

 # Mehr Perfumes: E-Commerce Sales Analysis

 ## Project Overview
 This project is a comprehensive analysis of sales data for Mehr Perfumes, a retail e-commerce business based in Pakistan.
-The goal is to identify key trends in sales, customer behavior, and product performance to provide actionable insights for business growth.
+The goal is to identify key trends in sales, customer behavior, and product performance, providing actionable insights for business growth.

 ## Business Questions
 1. What is our total revenue and AOV?